 Open the Field Communicator Easy Upgrade Utility program and click Utilities on the left hand menu.
 Select Import DDs from a local source.
-Then select the FCI files from the resulting List dialog and click on OK.
-See Figure 24 below.
+Then select the FCI files from the resulting List dialog, and then and click OK.
+See Figure 27 below.